-The following is a summary of the fees billed to the Company by Ernst & Young LLP for professional services rendered for the fiscal years ended December 31, 2012 and December 31, 2011:
+The following is a summary of the fees billed to the Company by Ernst & Young LLP for professional services rendered for the fiscal years ended December 31, 2013 and December 31, 2012:

-Fee Category 2012 Fees 2011 Fees
+Fee Category 2013 Fees 2012 Fees

-Audit Fees \$ 1,055,000 \$ 753,244
+Audit Fees \$ 910,000 \$ 1,055,000 -

-Audit-Related Fees 25,000

-Tax Fees 33,658 14,062
+Tax Fees 28,781 2,500 33,658 2,500

-All Other Fees 2,500 1,995

-Total Fees \$ 1,091,158 \$ 794,301
+Total Fees \$ 941,281 \$ 1,091,158

 Audit Fees.
 Consists of fees billed for professional services rendered for the integrated audit of the Company's consolidated financial statements and internal control over financial reporting and quarterly reviews of the interim consolidated financial statements included in quarterly reports and services that are normally provided by the Accounting Firm in connection with statutory and regulatory filings or engagements.
 These services also include accounting consultations related to the impact of changes in rules or standards.
-2012 includes additional audit fees related to Panther Expedited Services, Inc.
+2012 includes additional audit fees related to the acquisition of Panther Expedited Services, Inc.